 We all know where this is going.

-But what you don’t know is just how much of a dick Loki decided to be.
+But what you don’t know is just how much of a dick Loki decided to be in this old Norse myth.
 Instead of using the mistletoe to kill Baldr himself, he gave it to poor Hod, Baldr’s brother.
 Who was blind.
 And just wanted to join in on the games the other Norse gods were playing with their new, favorite target.

 Again, we know where this is going.